nsimon/ethereum-demo-scripts/README.md

 #### `03.truffle.testrpc.deploy.test.sh`

-Creates, deploys, and tests a smart contract with **truffle** on a local testrpc node.
+Creates, deploys, and tests a smart contract with **truffle** on a local test node.

 Progress and output detail is logged.